johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Whey you dont get the promotion ...
 "Good"
   "Good" for resetting the frame of mind.
 Allows you to focus on the upside of any situation.

-## Stoic Test Challenge
-   - Set backs can be reframed as challenges to test our strength of character.
-   - Reframing turns negative situation into positive oppurtunity to prove yourself worthy.
-   - We control how we frame situation we experience"
-   - Reframing helps us control our Response, allows up to be nice/decent to one another.
-   - "We are bad men living among bad men, one thing that can calm us down is to be easy on each other"

 # Perfection Not required, effective self-improvement critical